chaseleslie/canvas_capture/README.md

 Click the add timer icon (plus sign) for a canvas entry to add a timer before starting a capture.

+A delay can be set to wait a period of time before recording.

 Canvas Capture produces video files of canvas elements using the MediaRecorder, MediaStream and Blob APIs.
+All captured video is kept local: no data is sent over the network.

 ### Notes